About the John A.

 The Foundation is developing scholarly initiatives with worldwide application.

-Religion in Action Symposia: The Foundation sponsors an annual symposium on how religion impacts and reacts to issues in the modern world, including the LDS perspective on current topics such as Religious Freedom in America, Religious Refugees in a Changing World, and Religion and the Modern Family.
+Religion in Action Symposia: The Foundation sponsors an annual symposium on how religion impacts and reacts to issues in the modern world, including the Latter-day Saint perspective on current topics such as Religious Freedom in America, Religious Refugees in a Changing World, and Religion and the Modern Family.
 It has already sponsored six symposia in the past two years, with more on the coming year’s calendar, each of which will be streamed live internationally as well as archived and made available to the global audience.

 New Testament Comparative Passages Series.
 Based on a survey of leading Biblical scholars, this series will begin with identifying the most important Bible passages with the widest variety of views on their meaning from differing theological perspectives and religious traditions.
-It will utilize the most authoritative English translations accepted by the Roman Catholic, Greek Orthodox, Church of England/Episcopal, Mainline Protestant, Evangelical and LDS churches.
+It will utilize the most authoritative English translations accepted by the Roman Catholic, Greek Orthodox, Church of England/Episcopal, Mainline Protestant, Evangelical and Latter-day Saint churches.
 Respected scholars of each tradition will provide the meaning of each passage from their own theological interpretation.

 Conferences & Symposia.
 Our conferences and symposia at USC are now reaching more than 10 countries, and are being viewed by more than 1,500 major sites across the globe.
 Our social media reach is growing rapidly as we create interest and information aimed at the new generation of religiously awakening young adults.
-Because USC is the world leader in media and communication technology in the visual world, JAWF is uniquely positioned to expand the messages of all it does to places around the world where no other Mormon Studies Program has the ability to reach.
+Because USC is the world leader in media and communication technology in the visual world, JAWF is uniquely positioned to expand the messages of all it does to places around the world where no other Latter-day Saint Studies Program has the ability to reach.

-The Foundation’s endowment goal of $20 million will secure the Chair, fund the acquisition of the center/headquarters, permanently fund the initiatives, provide scholarships and fellowships, and provide resources for scholars, graduate students and visiting professors to add to the richness of their study of Modern Mormonism.
+The Foundation’s endowment goal will secure the Chair, fund the acquisition of the center/headquarters, permanently fund the initiatives, provide scholarships and fellowships, and provide resources for scholars, graduate students and visiting professors to add to the richness of their study of Modern Mormonism.
 LDS scholars in many disciplines at other universities will be welcomed as Visiting Fellows to advance their knowledge of how a specific issue or aspect of Mormon Studies will add to their curriculum where they teach.